akshaydevml/Resume-Parser/README.md

 # Resume-Parser

 Python based Resume Parser built on spaCy and NLTK.
-Given a resume in pdf format can be used to extract-
+Given a resume in pdf format it can be used to extract-

   1)Name